ashes999/game-development-course/README.md

 Great games start with a great core mechanic, the "thing" you do over and over again.
 In Tetris, you rotate and place blocks as they fall.
 In Mario, you run and jump to the end.

 Get your core mechanic right, because it makes or breaks your game.
+When you take away the graphics, audio, achievements, etc. what you have left is your real core game.
+That's your mechanic, that  players play over and over again.

+Once you have a decent idea of how your game works, move to the next section.

 # Concept Art